MLH/Getting-Started-with-Taipy/readme.md

 You can check out more [styling](https://docs.taipy.io/en/latest/manuals/gui/styling/) and [layout](https://docs.taipy.io/en/latest/manuals/gui/viselements/layout/) tips in the Taipy documentation.

-Next, I’ll show you how to break your page out into sections.  \
+Next, I’ll show you how to break your page out into sections.

-While having individual columns is very useful, you may want to employ a varied grid format in your application so adding sections to your page layout can be very useful.
+While having individual columns is very useful you may want to use multiple grid formats in your application, so adding sections to your page layout can be very useful.

 First, let’s change the way we’re declaring our page parameter at the bottom of our main.py file.